-NOVA strives to provide students with opportunities to receive credit for prior learning while still maintaining the academic integrity of our academic programs.
+NOVA strives to provide students with opportunities to receive credit for prior learning while still maintaining the integrity of our academic programs.
 Credit for prior learning (CPL) generally refers to the process of granting college credit for learning gained in nontraditional ways.

 Credit for Prior Learning Manual (Advanced Standing Manual) includes information on: